Skip to content

 Important Notes

-• Action-specific inputs: table_name is required for get_table_columns and suggest_joins; query_requirements is used by build_query.
+• Action-specific requirements: table_name is required for get_table_columns and suggest_joins. query_requirements is used by build_query.

-• Schema handling: Leaving target_schema empty uses the current user schema on the Oracle instance.
+• Schema handling: target_schema can be left empty to use the current user schema.

-• Credentials: Ensure the credentials at credentials_path match the 'oracle' template and have permissions to list schemas/tables and run queries.
+• Credentials: Ensure the credentials_path points to valid Oracle credentials with appropriate permissions to list tables and run queries.

 Troubleshooting

-• Timeouts: Increase the timeout value for large schemas or long-running queries.
+• Timeouts: Increase timeout for large schemas or complex queries, or reduce result size by narrowing the request.